 After the underwater dishwasher, I’m naked

 Scratch, scratch, paddle, breathe, scratch.
 Over the first one.
 Exhale.
 Scratch, paddle, get to the face and BOOM.
 The wave breaks, I get sucked back over the falls and it’s an underwater dishwasher.
-By the time I resurface I’m gasping for air and try to fling myself back onto my board.
+By the time I resurface, I’m gasping for air and try to fling myself back onto my board.
 That’s when I realise that my shoulder has come out of my socket and I am well and truly fucked, as the next set approaches.

 After flailing around like a crazy person I manage to get myself on my board.
 A great success, only I am completely naked.
 Like, not even just moved around a bit, we’re talking butt-stark-naked-birthday-suit.
 Top?
 Gone.
 Bottoms?
 Dangling off my leggie.

-In the end I had to basically paddle, one-armed, back to shore with a bare ass and nips slipping everywhere, every surfer on Nusa Lembongan getting way more than they bargained for when they paddled out.
+In the end, I had to basically paddle, one-armed, back to shore with a bare ass and nips slipping everywhere, every surfer on Nusa Lembongan getting way more than they bargained for when they paddled out.

 If you’re a female surfer, atrocious things can happen

-So here’s brief bikini shopping guide
+So here’s a brief surf bikini shopping guide

 You want a bikini with straps